JoshDoody/joshdoody.github.io/_posts/2016-09-27-how-to-negotiate-a-lowball-job-offer.md

 Silence can sometimes turn a lowball job offer into a more reasonable job offer by giving the company a chance to reset the salary negotiation _without making a counter offer_.
 This is key because you really only get one "big" counter offer, and you want to save it until the baseline job offer is as strong as possible.

-So how do you know when silence is the right response to a lowball job offer?
+**How do you know when silence is the right response to a lowball job offer?**

 If these things are true, then responding with silence may be the right move: